eclipse-embed-cdt/web-jekyll/pages/plugins/prerequisites.md

 java --version
 ```

-It is possible to install multiple versions on the same system, and chose
+It is possible to install multiple versions on the same system, and choose
 which one to use by controlling the Path.

 {% endcapture %}